The LAPS Foundation was founded in 1987 to encourage the next generation of artist printmakers in southern California.

 Each year printmaking students are encouraged to apply for our Foundation Scholarship Grant Awards.
 They must submit an application signed by a faculty member from the college they are attending.
 LAPS student members are eligible.
 No active regular member of LAPS is eligible for an award.
-It is common for student awardees to become active members in LAPS and the printmaking community after they have won a student award.
+It is common for student awardees to remain active in the printmaking community after they have won a student award.
 LAPS Foundation spent many years fundraising to create a self supporting endowment for the cash grants provided for the Scholarships.
-Past awardees have included many current LAPS members, such as Dirk Hagner, now an active LAPS Board member.
+Past awardees have included many current LAPS members, such as Dirk Hagner, an active LAPS Board member.
 Each student who receives an award is invited to a special board meeting where they receive their check.
-Student winners are encouraged to donate a print to the Foundation collection.
-The Foundation has a collection of prints that we use in our fund raising efforts.
+Student winners are encouraged to donate a print to the Foundation collection, which in turn supports fundraising.
+The Foundation has a collection of prints that are used in a variety of LAPS fundraising efforts.
 A patron of LAPS is entitled to choose a print for his/her personal collection as a gift for a patron donation of $150.
-Patrons receive invitations to attend special patron events and all our regular LAPS events, as well.
+Patrons receive invitations to attend special patron events as well as all regular LAPS events.

 2008 Winning Applicants

 First prize Award Colleen Kennedy Premer from Saddleback College ($1000)

 2nd Prize Winner Camilla Taylor from California State University Long Beach ($500)

 3rd Prize AwardJames Coxon from Orange Coast College ($350)

 2007 Winning Applicants